microsoft/pai/manual/cluster-admin/installation-guide.md

 - Worker Machines:
     - Kubespray Requirement
-        - Assign each server a **static IP address**, and make sure servers can communicate each other.
+        - Assign each server a **static IP address**, and make sure servers can communicate with each other.
         - Server can access internet, especially need to have access to the docker hub registry service or its mirror.
 Deployment process will pull Docker images.
         - SSH service is enabled and share the same username/password and have sudo privilege.
     - OpenPAI Requirement
         - Ubuntu 16.04 (18.04 should work, but not fully tested.)
         - **GPU driver is installed.**
-        - **Nvidia docker runtime is installed.**
+        - **Docker is installed.**
+        - **Nvidia docker runtime or other device runtime is installed.
+And be configured as the default runtime of docker.
+Please configure it in [docker-config-file](https://docs.docker.com/config/daemon/#configure-the-docker-daemon), because kubespray will overwrite systemd's env.**
+            - An example of ```/etc/docker/daemon.json``` to configure nvidia-runtime as default runtime.
+                ```json
+                {
+                  "default-runtime": "nvidia",
+                  "runtimes": {
+                      "nvidia": {
+                          "path": "/usr/bin/nvidia-container-runtime",
+                          "runtimeArgs": []
+                      }
+                  }
+                }
+                ```
         - OpenPAI reserves memory and CPU for service running, so make sure there are enough resource to run machine learning jobs.
 Check hardware requirements for details.
         - Dedicated servers for OpenPAI.
 OpenPAI manages all CPU, memory and GPU resources of servers.
 If there is any other workload, it may cause unknown problem due to insufficient resource.